MaTriXy/Glass-Notifications/README.md

 1. Download and install [IntentTunnel](https://github.com/TheMasterBaron/Glass-IntentTunnel/).
 Check the readme on how to install IntentTunnel on both your phone and Glass.

-2. Download the Glass-Notifications APK [here](https://github.com/TheMasterBaron/Glass-Notifications/blob/master/apk/Glass-Notifications-debug-unaligned-0.0.1.apk?raw=true)
+2. Download the Glass-Notifications APK [here](https://github.com/TheMasterBaron/Glass-Notifications/blob/master/apk/Glass-Notifications-debug-unaligned-0.0.1.apk?raw=true).
+The same APK is for the phone and Glass

 3. Intall the APK on Glass using this command:
 <code>adb install -r Glass-Notifications-debug-unaligned.apk</code>